Dumi35/Dumi35/README.md

 ## Hi there 👋

+I’m a software engineer, particularly, a frontend engineer.

+I've been exploring various tools for coding web pages because it's what I enjoy.
+I view UI designs as a puzzle that I, an engineer, am tasked with solving, to deliver beautiful user experiences.

+When I'm not staring endlessly at my laptop and punching code into it, I spend my time reading and hanging out with my family and friends.
+I also enjoy anime and completing 3D puzzles.

+### 📦 Favourite Tools and Languages

+* CSS
+* JS/TS
+* React
+* Material UI
+* Vite

 <!--
 **Dumi35/Dumi35** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.